pgdogdev/docs/docs/features/sharding/index.md

 ### Schema management

-PgDog makes sure that database schema is identical on all shards.
+PgDog makes sure that the database schema is identical on all shards.
 It also has support for in-database primary key generation.

 [**→ Schema management**](schema_management/index.md)